Hotmoka/hotmoka/tutorial/Takamaka.md

 However, they are not storage ojects and consequently cannot be stored in blockchain.
-This section describes the `takamaka.util.StorageMap<K,V>` class, that extends `Storage` and whose instances can then be held in blockchain.
+This section describes the `takamaka.util.StorageMap<K,V>` class, that extends `Storage` and whose instances can then be held in blockchain, if keys `K` and values `V` are types that can be stored in blockchain.

+## A Blind Auction Contract <a name="a-blind-auction-contract"></a>

-We will exemplify the use of class `StorageMap` by writing a smart contract that implements a _blind auction_.
+We will exemplify the use of class `StorageMap` with a smart contract that implements a _blind auction_.
 That contract allows a _beneficiary_ to sell an item to the buying contract that offers the highest bid.
 Since data in blockchain is public, in a non-blind auction it is possible that bidders eavesdrop the offers of other bidders in order to place an offer that is only slightly higher than the current best offer.
-A blind auction, instead, uses a two phases
+A blind auction, instead, uses a two-phases
-mechanism: in the first _bidding time_, bidders place bids, hashed, so that they do not reveal their amount.
+mechanism: in the initial _bidding time_, bidders place bids, hashed, so that they do not reveal their amount.
 After the bidding time expires, the second phase, called _reveal time_, allows bidders to reveal the real values of their bids and the auction contract to determine the actual winner.
-This works since, to reveal a bid, each bidder must provide the real data of the bid.
+This works since, to reveal a bid, each bidder provides the real data of the bid.
 The auction contract then recomputes the hash from real data and checks if the result matches the hash provided at bidding time.
 If not, the bid is considered invalid.
 Bidders can even place fake offers on purpose, in order to confuse other bidders.

-Below, we report the code of a Takamaka smart contract that implements a blind auction.
+A Takamaka smart contract that implements a blind auction is shown below.
 Since each bidder may place more bids and since such bids must be kept in storage until reveal time, this code uses a map from bidders to lists of bids.
 This smart contract has been inspired by a similar Solidity contract available